capliez/capliez_alexis_M1_projet_2_react_native/README.md

-# Project 1 React Native
+# Project 2 React Native With Redux and Axios

 ### Objectives